-I am almost always available to take your call in my office or on my cell phone.
+I’m almost always available to take your call and chat.

 Too many to publish here.
 Simply email me with what you want to see and I'll send you a half dozen or more immediately.

-All copy with graphics, color selections, mailing and layout in Quark.
+All copy laid out with graphics, color selections, and photos in a PDF.
 Plus, all related consultation and helpful information is included.

-All these companies, plus several dozen more, have all trusted me to write copy for them.
+All these companies, plus hundreds more, have trusted me to write copy for them.
 Why?
 Because they know the value of hiring someone who knows what they are doing!

 Clients have flown me in for a day or two to do in-house training and seen a significant increase in their staff's ability to write control-beating copy and creative!